-We have not entered into any material short-term leases or financing leases as of March 31, 2019.
+The Company has not entered into any material short-term leases or financing leases as of September 30, 2019.

-Under the Fifth Amendment, the total security deposit in connection with the Cambridge Lease increased by \$0.5 million from \$1.3 million to \$1.8 million.
-In May 2018, the security deposit was reduced by \$0.2 million to \$1.6 million, which remains in effect as of March 31, 2019.
+The total security deposit in connection with the Cambridge Lease is \$1.6 million as of September 30, 2019.
 Additionally, the Company recorded \$0.8 million for the security deposit under the Boston Lease.
-Both the Cambridge Lease and the Boston Lease have their security deposits is in the form of a letter of credit, all of which are included in prepaid expenses and other current assets and in other assets in the Company's consolidated balance sheets as of March 31, 2019.
+Both the Cambridge Lease and the Boston Lease have their security deposits in the form of a letter of credit, all of which are included in prepaid expenses and other current assets and in other assets in the Company's consolidated balance sheets as of September 30, 2019.

-As of March 31, 2019, undiscounted minimum rental commitments under non-cancelable leases, for each of the next five years and total thereafter are as follows:
+As of September 30, 2019, undiscounted minimum rental commitments under non-cancelable leases, for each of the next five years and total thereafter are as follows:

 Operating

 Leases

 (in thousands)

-Remaining 2019 \$ 5, ,192
+Remaining 2019 \$ 1,296

-2020 7, ,008
+2020 7,008

-2021 7, ,064
+2021 7,064

-2022 6, ,735
+2022 6,735

-2023 5, ,347
+2023 5,347

-Thereafter 13, ,934
+Thereafter 13,934

-Total \$ 45, ,280
+Total \$ 41,384

-In arriving at the operating lease liabilities as of March 31, 2019, we applied incremental borrowing rates ranging from 5.91% to 6.94% over remaining lease terms ranging from 2.91 years to 7.69 years.
-As of March 31, 2019, the following represents the difference between the remaining undiscounted minimum rental commitments under non-cancelable leases and the operating lease liabilities:
+In arriving at the operating lease liabilities, the Company applied incremental borrowing rates ranging from 5.91% to 6.94%, which were based on the remaining lease term at the date of adoption of ASC 842.
+As of September 30, 2019, the remaining lease terms ranged from 2.17 years to 6.95 years.
+As of September 30, 2019, the following represents the difference between the remaining undiscounted minimum rental commitments under non-cancelable leases and the operating lease liabilities:

-Operating
+Oper ating

-Leases
+Lea ises

-(i n thousands)
+(in thou isands)

-Total
+То tal

-Undiscounted minimum rental commitments \$ 45,280
+Undiscounted minimum rental commitments \$ 41,384

-Present value adjustment using incremental borrowing rate (9,299)
+Present value adjustment using incremental borrowing rate (7,689)

-Operating lease liabilities \$ 35,981
+Operating lease liabilities \$ 33,695